Content

 Untreated erectile dysfunction can lead to self-esteem issues and relationship strain.
 So ED treatments aren’t just about sexual performance — they can improve your overall quality of life.

-If a medical professional thinks PDE5 inhibitor medications like Viagra — or others, like tadalafil (Cialis®), vardenafil (Levitra®) and avanafil (Stendra®) — won’t work for you, they can suggest other treatments for erectile dysfunction.
+If a medical professional thinks PDE5 inhibitors (phosphodiesterase type 5 inhibitors) — like Viagra, tadalafil (Cialis), vardenafil (Levitra®), and avanafil (Stendra®) — won’t work for you, they may suggest other treatments for erectile dysfunction.

 One alternative?
-Erectile dysfunction cream or erectile dysfunction gel.
+ED cream or erectile dysfunction gel.

-There are a few types of erectile dysfunction creams and gels, each with a different mechanism.
-Mostly, though, ED creams and gels work by improving blood flow to the penis, allowing you to get an erection.
+There are a few types of erectile dysfunction creams and gels on the market these days, each with a different mechanism.
+Mostly, though, ED creams and gels work by improving blood flow to the penis, allowing you to get an erection during sexual activity or stimulation.

-So, what is the best cream or gel for erectile dysfunction?
+So, what is the best erection cream or gel?
 We’ll go over a few options below.

 The U.S. Food and Drug Administration (FDA) has authorized just one topical ED treatment: Eroxon®.
 This new-to-market erection gel got the FDA’s go-ahead in 2023, making it one of the only non-prescription erectile dysfunction treatments available in the U.S.

-The product leaflet notes that you may need to try Eroxon a few times before it works, although most men experience an erection the first or second time they apply it.
-The insert also warns that Eroxon is only compatible with latex condoms, so keep that in mind!
+The product leaflet notes that you may need to try Eroxon a few times before it works — although most men experience an erection the first or second time they apply it.
+The insert also warns that Eroxon is compatible with latex condoms only, so keep that in mind!

 One well-known topical ED treatment is alprostadil cream, also known by the brand name Vitaros®.
 Alprostadil is a type of prostaglandin (a natural vasodilator), meaning it helps blood vessels relax.

-Alprostadil works by stimulating blood flow, making it easier to get (and maintain) an erection.
-Vitaros is applied into the opening of the penis, making sure the cream goes down the urethra.
+This topical ED cream works by stimulating blood flow, making it easier to get (and maintain) an erection.
+Vitaros is applied to the head of the penis at the urethral opening (where pee and semen come out), ensuring the cream goes down the urethra.
 It should be used five to 30 minutes before attempting intercourse.

 Research found that alprostadil was significantly more effective than a placebo in patients with ED.

-There’s just one problem: Alprostadil cream hasn’t been approved by the FDA, and for that reason, you can’t buy it in the U.S. At least, not yet.
+There’s just one problem: Alprostadil cream isn’t FDA-approved, and for that reason, you can’t buy it in the U.S. At least, not yet.

 However, the FDA has approved Caverject®, an alprostadil-based injection for the treatment of erectile dysfunction.